Degico/Fort.js/README.md

 ```
 Additionally if you prefer the bottom rather the top, just change `top: 0;` to `bottom: 0;` in the stylesheet.
 ##Themes
 Different progress effects coming soon ;) Feel free to email me some ideas.
 ##License
 Fort.js is licensed under the MIT license.(http://opensource.org/licenses/MIT)
-It pretty simple, but heres the defination we get
+It pretty simple, but heres the definition we get

 The MIT License is a permissive license that is short and to the point.
 It lets people do anything they want with your code as long as they provide attribution back to you and don't hold you liable.
 ##Acknowledgements